HomeSustainabilitySocialHuman Capital Management

 In order to develop human resources that will contribute to increased corporate value, we support the growth of our employees through training programs for each job level, global human resource development programs, and selective off-site training programs to develop human resources.
 In addition, we support employees' self-directed learning by providing e-learning that can be used for reskilling, as well as clearly indicating the necessary qualifications in skill maps for each business area, and providing support systems for acquiring qualifications and taking correspondence courses.

-Based on the belief that understanding and empathy with the values of the Taiheiyo Cement Group, including its mission and future vision, and increasing the motivation of employees to contribute to the company will contribute to sustainable corporate growth, we are promoting the creation of a vibrant and comfortable workplace that respects human rights and diversity.
+Based on the belief that understanding and empathy with the values of the Taiheiyo Cement Group, including its mission and future vision, and increasing the willingness of employees to contribute to the Company will contribute to sustainable corporate growth, we are promoting the creation of a vibrant and comfortable workplace that respects human rights and diversity.

 In June 2023, we introduced an employee engagement survey to visualize challenges related to improving employee engagement from the perspectives of whether the workplace environment and ease of work are improving, whether there are changes in awareness regarding work styles, and how we compare with other companies, and to link this to the review and implementation of various measures.